PrecisionWave/DexterDABModulator/README.md

 # DexterDABModulator
 Welcome to the Dexter DAB modulator firmware distribution!
-The firmware is free & open-source, the platform is created and sold by PrecisionWave AG.
+The firmware is free & open-source, the Dexter DAB modulator platform is created and sold by PrecisionWave AG.

 ## Documentation